Open Letter to Insurers Concerning Mesh InjuriesMay 19th, 2014 | By Jane Akre | Category: Mesh Reading Room Resource

-A friend recently made signs and, along with her friends, petitioned in front of the insurers hospital to receive a referral to UCLA’s urology department, considered the most expertise win the world for mesh removals.
+A friend recently made signs and, along with supporters, petitioned in front of the insurers’ hospital to receive a referral to UCLA’s urology department, considered the most experienced in the world for mesh removals.
 Within about 20 minutes, she received that referral.
 Is that what it takes?

 I remain adamant that I receive a referral to the specialist of my choice based on the recommendations of others who have had successful mesh removals.
 Together we can work on determine the best doctor to address my problems, as soon as is reasonably possible.
 Because of the great number of mesh-related injuries women are sharing stories of successful explants and competent mesh removal doctors around the country.

-I encourage the insurance company to gain a better understanding of the breadth of the problem because women are requiring multiple surgeries when the first doctor, the one closest to the patient who is the most cost-effective, may leave remnants of polypropylene behind.
+I encourage the insurance company to gain a better understanding of the breadth of the problem because women are requiring multiple surgeries when the first doctor, the one closest to the patient who is the most cost-effective, may leave remnants of polypropylene behind to wreak havoc, migrate, shrink and continue to incite a foreign body response.
 That creates a “ticking time bomb” as the long-term effects have never been studied in clinical trials.
 We are essentially the lab rats.
 As is typical, one partial removal leads to another and then another adding unnecessary cost to the insurer and a burden to my quality of life.
 Isn’t it preferable to get the best surgical outcome initially?